maihd/vectormath/docs/decision_making.md

 - Many frameworks, game engine use different handed systems
 - Make functions clearly show what its does underneath

-## Use matrix row-major instead of column major
+## Use matrix row-major instead of column-major
-- Commonly in game framework/engine
+- Commonly in game framework/engine -> wrong
-- Structure layout is simple, linear
+- Structure layout is simple, linear -> users often donot care
-- Reduce cognition overhead
+- Reduce cognition overhead -> wrong, based on reason 1
-- No need to change code
+- No need to change code -> just because I commonly create vectormath with row-major, like vmath, hlslmath

 ## Vector constructors
 - Shortname for vecx_new